Zermelo set theory: The aim of Zermelo's paper

 Then the axioms of Zermelo set theory are consistent because they are true in the model V_{ω·2}.
 While a non-constructivist might regard this as a valid argument, a constructivist would probably not: while there are no problems with the construction of the sets up to V_{ω}, the construction of V_{ω+1} is less clear because one cannot constructively define every subset of V_{ω}.
 This argument can be turned into a valid proof with the addition of a single new axiom of infinity to Zermelo set theory, simply that V_{ω·2} exists.
-This is presumably not convincing for a constructivist, but it shows that the consistency of Zermelo set theory can be proved with a theory which is not very different from Zermelo theory itself, only a little more powerful.
+This is presumably not convincing for a constructivist, but it shows that the consistency of Zermelo set theory can be proved with a theory that is not very different from Zermelo theory itself, only a little more powerful.

 The axiom of separation

 Zermelo comments that Axiom III of his system is the one responsible for eliminating the antinomies.
 It differs from the original definition by Cantor, as follows.

 Sets cannot be independently defined by any arbitrary logically definable notion.
 They must be constructed in some way from previously constructed sets.
 For example, they can be constructed by taking powersets, or they can be separated as subsets of sets already "given".
 This, he says, eliminates contradictory ideas like "the set of all sets" or "the set of all ordinal numbers".